dhrustimirsdar/customerreviewpost/QUICK_START.md

 ### Test User Flow
 1. Run `npm run dev`
 2. Open http://localhost:5173
-3. You'll see the beautiful login page
+3. You'll see the beautiful user login page
 4. Click **Sign Up**
 5. Create an account (email + password)
-6. You're logged in!
-See your user dashboard
+6. You're logged in to the **User Portal**
 7. Click **New Complaint** button
 8. Submit a test complaint
 9. Watch it appear with AI analysis and emojis

 ### Test Admin Flow
-1. Open http://localhost:5173/admin in a new tab
+1. Open http://localhost:5173/admin/login in a new tab
-2. Log in with your account
+2. Log in with **swarnimbandekar9@gmail.com**
 3. See the amazing admin dashboard with left navigation
 4. Click through Dashboard, Complaints, and Analytics tabs
 5. Click on a complaint to view details
 6. Test message threading
 7. Click "Resolve" to change status

+### Test Portal Separation
+1. Log in as regular user at `/`
+2. Try to navigate to `/admin`
+3. See "Wrong Portal" message
+4. Click "Sign Out & Use Admin Portal"
+5. Log in as admin at `/admin/login`
+6. Access admin dashboard successfully

 ---